Updated on April 21, 2015

 To process a layoff:

-- Advise the employee that coverage (health, dental/vision, life, HCSA, and Long Term Disability) ends at the end of the month following the month the employee ends state service.
-You are responsible for collecting the employee’s share of GIC premiums through the coverage end date.
+- Advise the employee that coverage (Health, Dental/Vision, life insurance, HCSA, and Long Term Disability) ends at the end of the month following the month the employee ends state service.

-- Complete Insurance Enrollment and Change Form (Form-1) on behalf of the employee.
+- Complete Employment Status Change Form (Form-1A) on behalf of the employee.
 Check termination box 9.
-For the termination reason, enter “layoff”.
-For the termination date, enter the last day of work.
+For the termination reason, enter “layoff”. and indicate the last day of work (Excluding vacation time).

 The employee’s health options depend on his or her age and length of state service.
 See the corresponding options and procedures below.
 Options are listed in order of recommended selection.